clarelgibson/dash/README.md

 Data Analysis Starts Here (DASH)

 # Purpose
 To provide an open-source toolbox that enables data analysts to produce consistent, well-documented data analysis projects.
+Template scripts are written in R but could be adapted to Python or any other suitable language for data analysis.

 # Getting started
-This template repository contains the folder structures and boilerplate documentation needed to create a data analysis project following the DASH methodology.
+This template repository contains sample data, documentation and analysis as an example of a data analysis project that follows DASH methodology.
+You can replace the data and customize the template files and scripts to suit your own project.

 ## Create a new repository from this template
 To get started, you should create a new repository from this template for your own data analysis project.
 You can do this by clicking on **Use this template** above the file list on the main page of this repository, and then choosing **Create a new repository**.